wences-sanchez/Knowledge-Base/pages/Introduction to Software Testing.md

 			- ![image.png](../assets/image_1659451466829_0.png)
 			- **Testing** is our primary means of reducing **risk**.
 		- #### Quiz
-			- Question 2: #flaschard Which of the following is the kind of test that determines whether or not you built the correct thing for the customer?
+			- Question 2: #flashcard Which of the following is the kind of test that determines whether or not you built the correct thing for the customer?

 			  [] System Validation Test
 			  [] Customer Acceptance Test